44mira/articles/Monoids.md

 > A function always take *one* argument and *returns* one result.

 And as you can tell, it does its job as a constraint really well because— well, it is very constraining.
-However, this can worked around using this pattern called **currying**.
+However, this can be worked around using this pattern called **currying**.

 This is the actual equivalent of the Haskell code in Go code: